Endrin: Developmental effects

+Animals that ate or breathed high levels of Endrin had very similar effects to those seen in humans, with the nervous system being the same target in both animals and humans.
+When Endrin attacks the nervous system in typically causes convulsions in the animals.
+Endrin exposure also lead liver damage in all the animals studied.
+Endrin is highly toxic for all animal species however, fish and other aquatic organisms seemed to be effected the most.

 Other effects

 Higher doses of endrin have been found to cause the following in rodents: renal tubular necrosis; inflammation of the liver, fatty liver, and liver necrosis; possible kidney degradation; and a decrease in body weight and body weight gain.

 Endrin is very toxic to aquatic organisms, namely fish, aquatic invertebrates, and phytoplankton.
 It was found to remain in the tissues of infected fish for up to one month.